Oscar-sandbox/guatemala-apartments/README.md

 ## Interactive Map
 An interactive map showing all apartment projects found is available [here](https://oscar-sandbox.github.io/guatemala-apartments/maps/projects_map_hex.html).
 Projects are colored based on the median price per squared meter among the apartment types of a given project.
 When hovering over any of these, additional information is shown, like location and publication date.
 A detailed table with the prices and footage of all apartments in the project is also displayed.

-Finally, the map offers estimation of price per squared meter for regions in the surrounding areas of these projects.
+Finally, the map offers estimation of price per squared meter for hexagonal regions in the surrounding areas of these projects.
 This was done with a radial nearest neighbors regressor, weighted by distance.
 A radius of 1km was used, which may be over-optimistic.
 For further work, it is recommended a smaller radius with a denser dataset.

 <p align="center">